QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

 Shocks to Transmission Rates
 ------------------------------

-Consider that the effective transmission rate :math:`R(t)` could depend on degrees of randomness in behavior and implementation.
+The effective transmission rate :math:`R(t)` can depend on degrees of randomness in behavior and implementation.
 For example,

 * Misinformation on Facebook spreading non-uniformly
 * Large political rallies, elections, or protests